jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-inline.md

 Also notice the use of the `@EnableCachingDefinedRegions` annotation.

-Whenever you use a caching provider like VMware GemFire or Redis, you must explicitly define or declare your caches in some manner.
+Whenever you use a caching provider like [vmware-gemfire-name] or Redis, you must explicitly define or declare your caches in some manner.
 This is inconvenient since you have basically already declared the caches required by your application when using Spring’s, or alternatively, the JSR-107, JCache API annotations (e.g. `@Cacheable`).
 Why should you have to do this again?
-Well, using SBDG, you don’t.
-You simply have to declare the `@EnableCachingDefinedRegions` annotation and SBDG will take care of defining the necessary VMware GemFire Regions backing the caches for you.
+Well, using [spring-boot-gemfire-name], you don’t.
+You simply have to declare the `@EnableCachingDefinedRegions` annotation and [spring-boot-gemfire-name] will take care of defining the necessary [vmware-gemfire-name] Regions backing the caches for you.

 Regions for caches are not auto-configured for you because there are many different ways to "define" a Region, with different configuration, such as eviction and expiration polices, memory requirements, application callbacks, etc. The Region may already exist and have been created some other way.
-Either way, you may not want SBDG to auto-configure these Regions for you.
+Either way, you may not want [spring-boot-gemfire-name] to auto-configure these Regions for you.

 <p class="note"><strong>Note:</strong>
-If you have not done so already, you should definitely read about SBDG’s support for <em>Inline Caching</em> in the
+If you have not done so already, you should definitely read about [spring-boot-gemfire-name]’s support for <em>Inline Caching</em> in the
 <a href="../index.html#geode-caching-provider-inline-caching">Inline
 Caching</a> section.
 </p>

-To learn more about how VMware GemFire’s data loading functionality works, or specifically, how to <a href="https://geode.apache.org/docs/guide/%7Bapache-geode-doc-version%7D/developing/outside_data_sources/sync_outside_data.html">"Keep the Cache in Sync with Outside Data Sources"</a> follow the link.
+To learn more about how [vmware-gemfire-name]’s data loading functionality works, or specifically, how to <a href="https://geode.apache.org/docs/guide/%7Bapache-geode-doc-version%7D/developing/outside_data_sources/sync_outside_data.html">"Keep the Cache in Sync with Outside Data Sources"</a> follow the link.
 You